agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 of systems and protocols in subsequent sections.

 Section \ref{sec:networking} examines networking considerations.
-Our vision of future emergency networks integrates concepts from delay/disruption-tolerant networks (DTN) and mobile ad-hoc networks (MANET) to provide digital communications that are robust to a turbulent operational environment.
-We also look at software-defined networking (SDN) as a plausible path towards deploying sophisticated networking schemes in the field without requiring all parties to invest in overly specialized or experimental equipment.
-This is because SDN-based networking equipment can be reprogrammed (e.g. to support new versions of protocols) without replacing the underlying hardware.
-Potential benefits of an SDN approach include easier experimentation, rapid iteration, better interoperability between vendors, and enhanced opportunities for simulation and formal verification of protocols.
+Our vision of future emergency communication networks integrates concepts from delay/disruption-tolerant networks (DTN) and mobile ad-hoc networks (MANET) to provide digital communications that are robust to a turbulent operational environment.
+We also examine the state of software-defined networking (SDN), which allows networking equipment to be reprogrammed (e.g. to support new versions of protocols) without replacing the underlying hardware.
+Potential benefits of SDN include easier experimentation, reduced special-purpose infrastructure, rapid iteration, better interoperability between vendors, and better opportunities for simulation and formal verification of protocols.

 Section \ref{sec:continuous-consistency} describes a hypothetical application of the sort that might be used in a disruption- or